The Wilson Primary School

 Ben Newmark

-We believe that children have the right to learn the necessary knowledge and skills to become life-long learners.
-At Wilson Primary School, we are all learners together, using skills to acquire new knowledge and deepen our understanding of the complex world around us.
+At Wilson Primary School, we believe every child has the right to learn the knowledge and skills needed to become a life-long learner.
+We are all learners together, building understanding of the complex world around us through curiosity, creativity, and collaboration.

-At the heart of our curriculum is a commitment to nurture a love of reading as this opens the door to all learning; books form the foundations of all subjects and all pupils are encouraged to read widely, developing an extensive vocabulary, sound comprehension skills and a voracious appetite for books.
+At the heart of our curriculum is a commitment to nurture a love of reading.
+Books form the foundation of all subjects, and every pupil is encouraged to read widely, building vocabulary, comprehension, and a lifelong passion for literature.

 Four key elements